NeoZorK/neozork-hld-prediction/docs/containers/uv-only-mode.md

 This document describes the implementation and usage of UV-only mode in the NeoZork HLD Prediction Docker container.

+> ⚠️ **Version Information**: v0.5.2 is the last version that supports Docker and Apple Container.
+Current version: v0.5.3

 ## Overview

 The project has been configured to use **UV package manager exclusively** within Docker containers, providing faster dependency resolution, better caching, and improved reliability compared to traditional pip.

+> **Note**: Docker container support is limited to v0.5.2 and earlier versions.

 ## Key Features